-File parfit.inp contains information for performing the search of the eruptions parameters and for controlling the output generated by parfit.
+File parfit.inp contains information for performing the search of the eruptions parameters and for controlling the output generated by PARFIT.
 This file is structured in blocks following the FORTRAN NAMELISTS, easily readable from FORTRAN codes.
-These blocks are: WIND, TURBULENCE, COLUMN, VENT and FLAGS.
+These blocks are: WIND, TURBULENCE, COLUMN, VENT, FLAGS and FILES.
 Each block begins with the directive &block_name and ends with a slash "/", where block_name is the name of the block.
-The blocks must be written in the same order as specified before (see also Table 1).
+The blocks can be specified in any order.
 Each block contains a list of variables with associated their value.
 Comments start with the symbol "!" and are ignored.
 The name of the variables reflect the same name of the variable used in the FORTRAN code.
 A sample of this file is reported in Table 1.